RoryQo/Demand-Estimation-Project/README.md

 - Explore additional features or models to enhance prediction accuracy.
 - Analyze trends over time using a larger dataset.
 - Investigate the impact of external factors, such as economic conditions, on car pricing.

+## Usage

+To utilize the code for data analysis and modeling, follow the steps below:

+### A. Import Required Libraries
+Ensure you have the necessary libraries installed, such as Pandas, NumPy, Matplotlib, and Statsmodels.

+### B. Load the Data
+Load your dataset into a Pandas DataFrame to begin analysis.

+### C. Data Exploration
+Explore the structure of the DataFrame to understand the number of observations and columns.

+### D. Data Processing and Feature Engineering
+Add new features and categories based on the existing data, using functions and mappings as needed.

+### E. Regression Modeling
+Conduct regression analyses to predict car prices, starting with the first stage regression.

+### F. Second Stage Regression
+Use the predicted prices from the first stage in a second regression analysis.

+This code provides a foundational approach to analyzing car pricing based on various features.
+You can modify the features or models as needed to enhance prediction accuracy.